I stopped buying these 10 things I thought I needed in my life.

 I had postpartum depression, barely had quality sleep, gained weight and my haggard level was beyond the scales.

-It was when I was fatigued every.single.day. which left me feeling miserable and no longer enjoy motherhood.
+It was when I was fatigued every.single.day. and left me feeling miserable; no longer enjoy motherhood.

 My sister was (still is!) a sweetheart that she even signed me up for a 1-year gym membership.

 She wanted to help me get back that energy, my health.

 My friend introduced me to the Whole30 diet and we did the challenge together.

 My husband bought resistant bands, dumbbells, and other equipment.

 I’m grateful for them!
 I really felt their love!

 But I only ended using the gym membership for 2 months and the only home equipment I used (still use) is my yoga mat!